mwbowers/mwbowers.github.io/examples/sunfarm/enhance-replace-data-with-chart.md

 ## Replacing numeric Data points with a Chart

-To replace the two monetary values displaying the `Total Sales` and `Total Returns` we will use a simple Bar Chart.
+A simple Bar Chart replaces the the `Total Sales` and `Total Returns` values.

-The library that will render the Chart is [amcharts](https://www.amcharts.com/docs/v4/getting-started/basics/).
+The Chart is rendered by [amcharts](https://www.amcharts.com/docs/v4/getting-started/basics/) library.
+Its useful features include:

-This library was selected for this example because:
 1. It offers a very simple [API](https://en.wikipedia.org/wiki/API).
 2. It grants a [free license](https://www.amcharts.com/licenses/javascript-charts-free-license/), by imbedding a link to their website, prohibiting removing or covering such link.
-This is very suitable for an Example.
+This is very suitable for an example.
 3. Produces high-quality [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) graphics.

 The basic steps to add a `amchart` are: